Editor’s note: This article was originally published in January. The Indian football legend died on April 30, 2020 at 82.

 On most days, a group of people would personally come to drop her home.
 So phenomenal was the popularity of Chuni Goswami then that fans were ready to do anything for him.
 He was Indian football’s first mega star, a true glamour boy and arguably the country’s finest forward in history.

-On January 15, Goswami, the most successful Indian football captain ever, turned 82.
+On January 15 this year, Goswami, the most successful Indian football captain ever, had turned 82.
 Under his captaincy, India won the gold medal in 1962 Asian Games, finished runners-up in 1964 Asian Cup, and narrowly lost to what was then Burma in Merdeka football six months later.

 In club football, he always played for Mohun Bagan.
 While in college, he captained Calcutta University in both football and cricket in the same year.